davidlday/vscode-languagetool-linter/README.md

-# VS Code LanguageTool Linter
+# LanguageTool Linter for Visual Studio Code

 [![Build Status](https://travis-ci.org/davidlday/vscode-languagetool-linter.svg?branch=master)](https://travis-ci.org/davidlday/vscode-languagetool-linter)

 Grammar, Style and Spell Checking in VS Code via [LanguageTool](https://languagetool.org).
 Support Markdown, HTML, and plain text files.

+## Features

+* Issue highlighting with hover description.
+* Replacement suggestions.
+* Checks `plaintext`, `markdown`, and `html`.

 ## Setup

 The defaults are probably not going to work for you, but they are there to make sure using [LanguageTool's Public API](http://wiki.languagetool.org/public-http-api) is done by choice.
-See [this issue](https://github.com/wysiib/linter-languagetool/issues/33) on the [Atom LanguageTool Linter](https://atom.io/packages/linter-languagetool) for details.
+See [this issue](https://github.com/wysiib/linter-languagetool/issues/33) on the [Atom LanguageTool Linter](https://atom.io/packages/linter-languagetool) for an explanation why.

 The defaults assume the following:

 1. You do not want to use the [LanguageTool's Public API](http://wiki.languagetool.org/public-http-api)
 1. You're running [LanguageTool HTTP Server](http://wiki.languagetool.org/http-server) on your machine using the default port of 8081.
 1. You do not want to have this extension manage your local [LanguageTool HTTP Server](http://wiki.languagetool.org/http-server) service.

+If this doesn't work for you, here are your options.

 ### Option 1: Public API